 The Big Picture on 2026 Form Updates

-The form changes come from two sources: SB 1968 (the buyer representation law) and SB 38 (notice delivery and eviction procedures).
+The form changes come from a couple of sources: SB 1968 (the buyer representation law that removes subagency from TRELA) and SB 38 (the eviction reform law that reworked landlord-tenant notice and eviction procedures).
 TREC and Texas REALTORS updated their forms to reflect these legal changes.

 The effective date for most changes is January 1, 2026.
 The Seller’s Temporary Residential Lease became mandatory on January 5, 2026.
 If you’re using any form dated before these effective dates, stop.
 Get the current versions.